liz-starfield/blog/src/intro.md

 ---
-icon: circle-info
+icon: user
-cover: /assets/images/cover3.jpg
+article: false
 ---

-# Intro Page
+# About Me

-Place your introduction and profile here.
+Welcome to my blog！